A quantum algorithm for simulating non-sparse Hamiltonians: Data structure and quantum walk

-\begin{lemma}[State Preparation] Let $H\in\mathbb{C}^{N\times N}$ be a Hermitian matrix (where $N = 2^n$) stored in the memory as specified in Definition \ref{def:datastructure}.
+\begin{lemma}[State Preparation] Let $H\in\mathbb{C}^{N\times N}$ be a Hermitian matrix (where $N = 2^n$) stored in the data structure as specified in Definition~\ref{def:datastructure}.
 Each entry $H_{jk}$ is represented with $b$ bits of precision.
-Then the following holds \begin{enumerate} \item Let $\Lambda = \max\{\pnorm{1}{H}, \norm{H}\}$.
-A quantum computer that has access to the data structure can perform the mapping
+Then the following holds \begin{enumerate} \item Let $\pnorm{1}{H}$ be defined as above.
+A quantum computer that has access to the data structure can perform the following mapping for $j\in\{0,\ldots,N-1\}$,